 This is identical to the PPTX file format other than the fact that file type creates presentations with macros enabled.

 This file type comprises presentations that have been saved as a slide show.
-In all respects, this is the same as a PPTX file, but when double-clicked, this opens in Slide Show view rather than Normal view.
+In all respects, this is the same as a PPTX file, but when double-clicked, it opens in Slide Show view rather than Normal view.
 If you use the Open dialog, it opens in Normal view.
 See our PPT vs. PPS (or PPTX vs. PPSX) article to understand the differences better.

 This file type comprises presentations that have been saved as a slide show with macros enabled and works in the same way as PPSX files.